-As part of the wider work stream, One Click LCA conducted technical assessments for 12 cities to identify opportunities for embodied carbon reduction via the introduction of new policies.
-One of the recommendations encouraged cities to conduct a "Demolition versus refurbishment assessments" to assess the benefits of extending the life cycle of buildings that can be repaired instead of being demolished.
+As part of the wider work stream, One Click LCA conducted technical assessments for 12 cities to identify opportunities for embodied carbon reduction by introducing new policies.
+One recommendation encouraged cities to conduct "Demolition versus refurbishment assessments" to assess the benefits of extending the life cycle of buildings that can be repaired instead of demolished.

-This report aims to provide more details on the type of requirements of such policy, propose an outline methodology for the whole life carbon assessment and comparison of the assessed options as well as explore the criteria against under which the demolition and new build will be allowed by the City.
+This report aims to provide more details on the type of requirements of such a policy, propose an outline methodology for the whole-life carbon assessment, compare the assessed options, and explore the criteria against which the city will allow demolition and new construction.

-1.3WHY LCA ASSESSMENT
+1.3 WHY LCA ASSESSMENT

-As cities are looking to decrease operational and embodied carbon emissions of their building stock, it is important to ensure best use of resources and to have a reliable, repeatable and comparable methodology for it.
+As cities aim to reduce operational and embodied carbon emissions from their building stock, ensuring the best use of resources and having a reliable, repeatable, and comparable methodology is essential.

-LCA allows to understand the short-term and long-term implication of each option.
-By including operational and embodied impacts to the assessment, the net benefits of refurbishment vs new build can be understood and the option with lowest overall carbon emissions selected.

-The decision can also consider life-cycle costs (LCC) to make sure the approach is financially viable as well as resource use and circularity to ensure the proposed design is in line with the city's climate goals.
+LCA allows one to understand the short-term and long-term implications of each option.
+By including operational and embodied impacts in the assessment, the net benefits of refurbishment vs. new build can be understood, and the option with the lowest overall carbon emissions can be selected.
+The decision can also consider life-cycle costs (LCC) to ensure the approach is financially viable, as well as resource use and circularity to ensure the proposed design is in line with the city's climate goals.

-1.4WHAT IS LIFE CYCLE ASSESSMENT
+1.4 WHAT IS LIFE CYCLE ASSESSMENT

 Life Cycle Assessment (LCA) is a methodology used to evaluate the environmental impacts of a building, product, or service over its entire life cycle, from raw material extraction and manufacturing to distribution, use, and disposal.
 It assesses environmental impacts such as greenhouse gas emissions, water and energy consumption, land use, and waste generation.
-The life cycle stages of a building for an LCA are define by EN15978 and EN15804 and are shown in Figure 1.
+The life cycle stages of a building for an LCA are defined by EN15978 and EN15804 and are shown in Figure 1.